kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/111-javascript-this-keyword/107-call-method.md

 # call() method

-The `call()` method calls the function with a reference to the aspire object to `this` keyword. `call()` method accepts an argument list and each arguments should be provided individually.
+The `call()` method calls the function with a reference to the aspire object to `this` keyword. `call()` method accepts an argument list and each argument should be provided individually.

 Visit the following resources to learn more: